ros-navigation/navigation2/nav2_map_server/README.md

-# Nav2 Map Server
+# Map Server

-The map server in the navigation2 stack is responsible for loading a map from an image file and providing a map message across the ROS2 Interface for potential clients.
-In comparison to the ROS1 navigation map server, the nav2 map server intends to support a variety of potential map types, and thus some aspects of the original code have been refactored to support this extensible framework.
+The `Map Server` is responsible to provide maps to the rest of the nav2 system using both topic and service interfaces.
+In contrast to the ROS1 navigation map server, the nav2 map server will support a variety of map types, and thus some aspects of the original code have been refactored to support this new extensible framework.

 ## Overview of changes from ROS1 Navigation Map Server
-- Implementation of the Map Server has been refactored into an abstract base class for map server and its respective map type-specific implementations (i.e. nav_msgs/msg/OccupancyGrids)
+- The nav1 Map Server code has been refactored into a `MapLoader` abstract base class, type-specific map loaders such as an `OccGridLoader`, and a `MapServer` class that manages the loaders
-- Loading and Parsing of YAML file (path currently provided as command line argument) and loading of the directed image file have been refactored into function implementations from the map server abstract base class.
-- A factory pattern has been introduced to decide at launch time which map type to use
-- It is optional whether the map is connected to the ROS Interface or is initialized as an object in another module (by instantiating the map type-specific class)
-- Map Saver not (yet) ported
+- A map loader loads an image file, compose a ROS message for the loaded map, and present the result via topic and service interfaces
+- Direct loading and parsing of a YAML configuration file has been removed in favor of using ROS2 parameters A ROS2-style YAML file can still be specified at launch time, which provides an opportunity to override default parameter values, which are set in the code

 ## Currently Supported Map Types
-- Occupancy Grid (nav_msgs/msg/OccupancyGrid)
+- Occupancy grid (nav_msgs/msg/OccupancyGrid), via the OccGridLoader

 ## Future Plans
-- Make abstract base class for map server derive from rclcpp::Node (https://github.com/ros-planning/navigation2/issues/189)
-- Support new map types, e.g. GridMap (https://github.com/ros-planning/navigation2/issues/191)
+- Support additional map types, e.g. GridMap (https://github.com/ros-planning/navigation2/issues/191)
-- Load & Parse YAML file as ROS2 parameters via launch (https://github.com/ros-planning/navigation2/issues/190)
 - Port and refactor Map Saver (https://github.com/ros-planning/navigation2/issues/188)